Economics essay writing workspace

 Will it reference empirical papers?▾

-Yes.
-The drafter cites well-known empirical work — Card and Krueger on minimum wage, Acemoglu on institutions, Chetty on mobility, Autor on trade shocks — in the correct format.
-For more specialized or recent papers, verify the citation against Google Scholar or the NBER working papers series before submitting.
+The workspace references well-known empirical work — Card and Krueger on minimum wage, Acemoglu on institutions, Chetty on mobility, Autor on trade shocks — in the correct format.
+For more specialized or recent papers, verify the citation against Google Scholar or the NBER working papers series.
+Treat every author-year combination as something to double-check.

 Can it describe graphs in prose?▾

 Yes.
-The drafter describes diagrams verbally — which curve shifts, in what direction, and why — so the essay reads coherently even without drawn graphs.
-For full credit you should still include the graphs yourself, but the prose will track the diagram correctly.
+The workspace helps you describe diagrams verbally — which curve shifts, in what direction, and why — so the essay reads coherently even without drawn graphs.
+For full credit you still need to include the graphs yourself, but the prose will track the diagram correctly.

 Which citation style does it use?▾

-Paste the prompt, name the model, and see the draft in about a minute.
+Open the workspace, paste the prompt, name the model, and start mapping the mechanism.